Video Conference Policy

 Provide standards for acquisition and use to insure support services can be provided by the university.

 This policy applies to all users of existing K-State video conferencing services as well as individuals or units who desire to establish a video conferencing capability regardless of physical location.
-Exceptions can only be granted by the Vice Provost for Information Technology Services (ITS).
+Exceptions can only be granted by the Chief Information Officer (CIO).

 All K-State information technology policies apply to the use of K-State video conferencing services, as do all other applicable K-State policies and procedures and all federal, state and local laws.